Louis Brandeis

-When his family's finances became secure, he began devoting most of his time to public causes and was later dubbed the "People's Lawyer."
+When his family's finances became secure, he began devoting most of his time to public causes, and he was later dubbed the "People's Lawyer."
 He insisted on taking cases without pay so that he would be free to address the wider issues involved.
-The Economist magazine called him "A Robin Hood of the law."
+The Economist newspaper called him "A Robin Hood of the law."
 Among his notable early cases were actions fighting railroad monopolies, defending workplace and labor laws, helping create the Federal Reserve System, and presenting ideas for the new Federal Trade Commission.
 He achieved recognition by submitting a case brief, later called the "Brandeis brief", which relied on expert testimony from people in other professions to support his case, thereby setting a new precedent in evidence presentation.

 In 1916, President Woodrow Wilson nominated Brandeis to a seat on the Supreme Court of the United States.
 His nomination was bitterly contested, partly because, as Justice William O. Douglas later wrote, "Brandeis was a militant crusader for social justice whoever his opponent might be.
 He was dangerous not only because of his brilliance, his arithmetic, his courage.
 He was dangerous because he was incorruptible ... [and] the fears of the Establishment were greater because Brandeis was the first Jew to be named to the Court."
 On June 1, 1916, he was confirmed by the Senate by a vote of 47 to 22, to become one of the most famous and influential figures ever to serve on the high court.
 His opinions were, according to legal scholars, some of the "greatest defenses" of freedom of speech and the right to privacy ever written by a member of the Supreme Court.
-Some have criticized Brandeis for evading issues related to African-Americans, as he did not author a single opinion on any cases about race during his twenty-three year tenure, and consistently voted with the court majority including in support of racial segregation.

 Early life

 Family roots

-Louis David Brandeis (later: Louis Dembitz Brandeis — see below) was born on November 13, 1856, in Louisville, Kentucky, the youngest of four children.
-He was born to immigrant parents from Bohemia, who raised him in a Secular Jewish home.
-He attended Harvard Law School, graduating at the age of 20 with the highest grade point average in the law school's history.
-Brandeis settled in Boston, where he founded a law firm (that is still in practice today as Nutter McClennen & Fish) and became a recognized lawyer through his work on progressive social causes.
+Louis David Brandeis was born on November 13, 1856, in Louisville, Kentucky.
+He was the youngest of four children, and raised in a secular Jewish household.